Notifiarr/dockwatch-wiki/docs/index.md

 ## Purpose

 Simple UI driven way to manage updates & notifications for Docker containers.
-No external database is required, all settings are stored locally in an sqlite3 database.

 ## Project support

-If the project is useful for you, do us a favor and smash that star button on the [Github](https://github.com/Notifiarr/dockwatch){:target="_blank"} page!
-If you want to support the project financially we do appreciate it and you can do that on the [Notifiarr Github](https://github.com/sponsors/Notifiarr){:target="_blank"} sponsor page.
-Added bonus with that is if you also use [Notifiarr](https://notifiarr.com){:target="_blank"} you can link your Github account and get patron perks there too!
+If the project is useful for you, do us a favor and star this project on our [GitHub](https://github.com/Notifiarr/dockwatch){:target="_blank"} page!
+If you'd like to support the project financially, consider sponsoring us on the [Notifiarr Sponsors](https://github.com/sponsors/Notifiarr){:target="_blank"} page.
+If you use [Notifiarr](https://notifiarr.com){:target="_blank"} and link your GitHub account, you'll also receive patron perks there.

 ## Features or bugs

-If there is a feature you would like added or think you have found a bug, please join the discord and lets discuss it there in real time before doing a Github request.
-After we determine what to do (add a new feature or confirm the bug) we can move it to Github if necessary although most things can be fixed fast enough that it wont be needed.
+Have a bug or feature request?
+Join our [Discord](https://notifiarr.com/discord){:target="_blank"} and discuss it there in real time before opening a GitHub issue.
+We'll confirm the report or refine the request, and only move it to GitHub if necessary — many issues can be resolved quickly without creating one.

 ## Notification options

 ### Triggers

 - Container (re-)created/removed
-- Container state changes (running -> stopped or healthy -> unhealthy)
+- Container state changes (running ⇾ stopped — healthy ⇾ unhealthy)
 - Update for container image tag is available
 - Update for container image tag has been applied
 - Orphan images, volumes & networks are pruned